 For more analysis on the past decade and predictions for the next, be sure to also check out Analytics in 360 Degrees: Looking Back/To the Future from our Input magazine, and Alter Everything episode 52: Alteryx-ing the decade.

 The best place to start our decade in review is with a name change.
 In 2010, SRC LLC changed its name to Alteryx.
 And things just kept getting more exciting - we acquired some amazing companies (integrating both their tech and our new colleagues), we went public, and we revolutionized self-service analytics.

 Ten years ago, the employee count was less than 10 percent of what it is today.
-In case you’re not as hip to the Alteryx history, the people we refer to casually in this review are @Ned (Ned Harding, co-founder, the genius behind engineering and original CTO), @LibbyD (Libby Duane Adams, co-founder and CCO), and @DeanS (Dean Stoecker, co-founder and CEO).
+In case you’re not as hip to the Alteryx history, the people we refer to casually in this review are @Ned (Ned Harding, co-founder, the genius behind engineering and original CTO), @LDuane (Libby Duane Adams, co-founder and CCO), and @dstoecker (Dean Stoecker, co-founder and CEO).

 We kicked off 2010 with SRC Alteryx 5.0.
 It’s odd seeing it written that way, isn’t it?
 The company’s name (SRC), then the product, the product being the software called Alteryx.
 Alteryx 5.0 introduced batch macros (a functionality Ned called “a major new feature that very few people will ever notice or use”), module/ workflow dependencies, and the Dynamic Select.
 Workflows were called modules and analytic apps were called wizards.
 That’s why you run your analytic apps with a wizard wand!